-As the name suggests, a self build mortgage is a home loan taken out on a property which you are building yourself.
-There is one pivotal difference between a self build mortgage and a normal residential mortgage - with a self build mortgage, the money is released in stages as the build progresses, rather than in a lump sum like a residential mortgage.
+As the name suggests, a self build mortgage is a home loan taken out on a property that you are building yourself.
+There is one pivotal difference between a mortgage for self build and a normal residential mortgage - with a self build mortgage, the money is released in stages as the build progresses, rather than in a lump sum like a residential mortgage.
 Typically these stages are at poignant benchmarks throughout the build, such as completion of foundations; completion of building up to eaves level; property being made watertight and windows installed; fixtures and plastering finished; and completion.
 In addition, it can also be arranged that the first sum goes towards the purchase of land, should you need a plot to build on.

 The points at which monies are released will depend on the lender’s requirements, but typically there are five to seven stages.
 At each stage the lender will most likely instruct a valuer to inspect the property, to make sure everything is progressing as proposed.

 With many lenders, money is released at the end of each specified build stage.
 However there are some lenders who will release the money required for each stage of the build at the beginning of that stage - this is particularly useful if you don't have the cash up front to pay your builders or to buy materials.

 The reason that the money is released in stages is to protect the lender, but it also safeguards the borrower; it helps to ensure that the money is being spent as planned and that you’re not at risk of running out of money halfway through the project.
 The borrower will also only pay interest on the monies received - and not the total amount from the outset.
 In addition, inspections will help ensure that the work is being done to a standard that means the final property value will be as expected for all parties - important for the lender but also a real consideration for the owner/builder, as substandard workmanship could result in negative equity.